 This course is a fast-paced aerobic and conditioning class utilizing jabs, kicks, and punches.
 These self-defense techniques are done at a pace that provides a complete workout.
 A five-part fitness evaluation is required at the beginning and end of the course.
-0.5 lecture hours.
-1 lab hour
+0.5 lecture hours, 1 lab hour

-HPR 193 Advanced Physical Training I

-Prerequisite: Consent of instructor and written medical permission

-This class is designed to provide off-season and pre-season training for athletes and other individuals who desire to be in peak physical condition.
+HPR 193 Advanced Physical Training I 2 cr. hrs.
+Prerequisite: Consent of instructor and written medical permission This class is designed to provide off-season and pre-season training for athletes and other individuals who desire to be in peak physical condition.
 Advanced strength training, Pilates, and aerobic activities will be utilized to provide the participant with development of both the aerobic and anaerobic systems.
+0 lecture hours, 4 lab hours in Advanced Physical Training I and provides information and skills necessary for creating and implementing a conditioning program.
+Advanced strength training, Pilates and aerobic activities will be utilized to provide the participant with development of both aerobic and anaerobic systems.
 0 lecture hours, 4 lab hours

-HPR 194 Advanced Physical Training II

-Prerequisite: HPR 193 and written medical permission
+HPR 194 Advanced Physical Training II Prerequisite: HPR 193 and written medical permission

 This class is designed to provide off-season and pre-season training for athletes and others who desire to be in peak physical condition.
-Builds on the skills learned in Advanced Physical Training I and provides information and skills necessary for creating and implementing a conditioning program.
-Advanced strength training, Pilates and aerobic activities will be utilized to provide the participant with development of both aerobic and anaerobic systems.
-0 lecture hours, 4 lab hours
+Builds on the skills learned

-HPR 195 Special Topics in Health, Physical Education
+HPR 195 Special Topics in Health, Physical Education variable 1-4 cr. hrs. & Recreation

-& Recreation